 In re Lehman Brothers Equity/Debt Securities Litigation, 08-cv-5523 (S.D.N.Y.)

-A securities class action on behalf of certain shareholders and bondholders of Lehman Brothers Holdings Inc.’s (“Lehman”) in connection with untrue statements and omitted materials facts regarding, among other things, Lehman’s use of undisclosed repurchase and resale transactions, failures to adhere to risk limits, and misstatements concerning Lehman’s concentration of mortgage and real estate-related assets, preventing investors from meaningfully assessing Lehman’s exposure to these risky assets.
+Securities class action on behalf of certain shareholders and bondholders of Lehman Brothers Holdings Inc.’s (“Lehman”) in connection with Lehman’s use of undisclosed repurchase and resale transactions, failures to adhere to risk limits, and misstatements concerning Lehman’s concentration of mortgage and real estate-related assets, preventing investors from meaningfully assessing Lehman’s exposure to these risky assets.
 The Court subsequently approved settlements totaling $615,218,000 in connection with the litigation, to resolve claims against the individual officer and director defendants, underwriters of certain Lehman offerings, and against Ernst & Young LLP, Lehman’s former auditor.

 In re Wachovia Corp.
 Preferred Securities and Bond/Notes Litigation, 09-cv-6351 (S.D.N.Y.)